playfultechnology/pid-invertedpendulum/README.md

  - ADC: Rotary Encoder Reading  (0 when pointing left, increasing anti-clockwise to 4096 after full rotation.
 So 1024=down, 2048=right, 3072=up)
  - Note that the selected PID parameter that will be edited by the +/- buttons is indicated by a Y, other parameters have an N
 ![](images/OLED_output.png)

+## Modifying the Software
+While the above describes the operation of the pendulum as supplied, the main attraction for me was the fact that the source code of the controller could be reprogrammed.
+It uses an STM32F103C8 board based on an ARM processor, somewhat similar to an Arduino/ESP, except designed more for industrial control.

+### Using Keil
+The source code comes supplied as a Keil project, so to compile and upload the supplied code to the board, you will need:
+- The [Keil MDK and uVision IDE](https://www.keil.com/demo/eval/arm.htm) - you will need to register with an email address to access the download (current v5.36, 912Mb)
+- [ST-Link](https://www.ebay.co.uk/itm/313809775705) - a USB dongle that acts as a debugger and uploader to the STM32 board
+- The [ST-Link Driver](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-utilities/stsw-link009.html#get-software) for the above (current v.2.0.2, 5Mb)

+### Using STMCube
+Keil has a limitation of 32kB in the free version.
+If you want to adapt the supplied source code or create your own STM32 projects without this restriction, you may prefer to use an alternative IDE instead.
+- [STMCube32IDE](https://www.st.com/en/development-tools/stm32cubeide.html) is the completely free, "official" IDE from ST. It has all the same functionality as Keil, but uses a slightly different project structure and settings, so you can't just directly port the Keil project across (I tried but have been unsuccessful so far).
+- STMCube32IDE has an inbuilt option to automatically upload to the STM32 board after compilation but, for some reason, it wouldn't work for me.
+So after compiling, I manually uploaded the .hex file using [STMCube32Programmer] instead (https://www.st.com/en/development-tools/stm32cubeprog.html)
+- You may also want to download [STM32CubeMx](https://www.st.com/en/development-tools/stm32cubemx.html#overview) which is a sort of wizard/template configuration tool.
+You tell it the particular STM32 board you're targetting and the peripherals you want to use, and it will create a basic template project that you can load in uVision, and already has the necessary boilerplate configuration code.
+Again, you need to register with an email address to access the download link (current v6.4, 345Mb)

+A few additional notes on using STMCube:
+- We need to be able to reference the .h header files from the .c source code files (i.e so that the lines #include "mylibrary.h" can find mylibrary.h).
+To do that, right click on folders in the Project Explorer and select _Add/Remove Include Paths_ for any folder that contains an .h file
+- We also need to tell the linker where to find the compiled source code files.
+To do *that*, go _Project -> Properties -> C/C++ General -> Paths and Symbols -> Source Location_ to add any folders containing source files Apply and Close (note that you do not need to go into child folders - top level folder is sufficient).
+- It seems that a lot of the source code makes use of "non-standard" datatype aliases. i.e. u8, u16 instead of uint8_t and unit16_t.
+I do see typedefs for them in one of the include files, but that's one of the includes that's giving me errors.....
+I'm not sure what value they have compared to using C standard types - is that a Keil thing perhaps?
+- To compile the .hex file that can be uploaded to the board with STMVube32Programmer, go _Project -> Properties -> C/C++ Build -> Settings -> MCU Post Build Outputs_ Check "Convert to Intel Hex file"

 ## Code Structure
  - The main() program loop is contained in USER\Minibalance.c, but you'll find it quite sparse - it begins by initialising all the hardware and then enters an infinite while() loop whose only function appears to be to update the display.